mkimuram/secret-protection/README.md

 kubectl delete -f examples/kubernetes/secret-protection-controller/rbac-secret-protection-controller.yaml
 ```

-While this controller is deployed, `kubernetes.io/secret-protection` finalizers are added to all secrets, these finalizers are needed to be manually deleted after the controller is undeployed.
+While this controller is deployed, Liens that are prefixed with `kubernetes.io/secret-protection` are added to the secrets that are used by other resources, these Liens are needed to be manually deleted after the controller is undeployed.

 ## How to test manually
 ### [Unused case]